Penshaw Monument: Architecture

 Although it was intended as a memorial to the Earl of Durham, many sources describe Penshaw Monument as a folly; it features no statue or sculpture of the man it was intended to commemorate.
 The monument was built in the style of a temple of the Doric order.
-It is based on the Temple of Hephaestus, which is on the Agoraios Kolonos hill on the north-west side of the Agora of Athens.
+It is based on the Temple of Hephaestus, which is on the Agoraios Kolonos hill on the north-west side of the Ancient Agora of Athens.
 The National Trust describes it as a replica of the temple; however, according to the Sunderland Echo, "at best it could be said it is 'slightly similar to' the Temple of Hephaestus".

 It is an example of Greek Revival architecture, which is rare in the historic County Durham.
 The style first appeared there c.
 1820 at country houses like Eggleston Hall; Penshaw Monument is a late example, as is Monkwearmouth Railway Station.
 John Martin Robinson cites the monument alongside Bowes Museum as an example of the "eccentric buildings" found in the county.
 Nikolaus Pevsner noted that the structure's proximity to the Victoria Viaduct produces a rare juxtaposition of Greek and Roman architecture.
 A booklet produced by Tyne and Wear County Council Museums compares Penshaw Monument to Jesmond Old Cemetery, whose gates were designed by John Dobson; it says that the monument "shares the Arcadian intentions of Dobson's Cemetery, but is very much more successful".
 In her survey of the monument commissioned by the National Trust, Penny Middleton states that its "closest architectural and cultural relation" may be the National Monument of Scotland, an unfinished Grecian temple on Calton Hill in Edinburgh.